 I spent half a day only at the aquarium and the museum.
 I decided to head to the Universal Studios.
 It was a mini world in itself.
 The park had many shops, restaurants, rides, trains, ice cream vans and so on.
 It had everything that I could have possibly imagined.

 The first village (if I may call) I visited was the Madagascar village.
 Who hasn’t watched the Madagascar!
 It is one of my favorite animated movies so far.
 I love Alex, Gloria, Melman, Julien and Marty.
 The village had a ride that would take us all through a forest where the guys try to escape.
 It was so much fun – super fun.

 I later visited Shrek’s and Princess Fiona’s palace.
 We were provided with the Ogre 3D glasses and the show started off by a story narrated by the mirror.
 After the narration, we were escorted to a theater where we sat on movable chairs with our 3D glasses on.
 The show was again 4D with water splashes and moving chairs.
 We all were part of the story where we rescued Princess Fiona.
 The show was mind blowing.

 The next was the Puss in Boots.
 After about 40 minutes wait, I got into a mini train and this ride was the roller coaster ride.
 The train went up and down the roller and it was awesome.
 The adrenaline was pumping and it was great fun.

-I had run out of time and I had to return unfortunately.
+I had run out of time and I had to return, unfortunately.
 I will definitely visit Universal Studios again to cover the remaining villages and rides.
-I recommend one complete day only for the Universal Studios and is definitely a must-do.
+This is a must do for sure when visiting Singapore.